 Thorough Management of Industrial Waste

-While waste producers are being held accountable with regard to the illegal disposal of industrial waste, Shiseido is promoting optimal management to address this issue centering on industrial waste, which is a position created at all worksites in Japan.
+While waste producers are being held accountable with regard to the illegal disposal of industrial waste, Shiseido is promoting the following initiatives in the field of industrial waste management.

 We also hold training regarding the guidelines for “field validation of intermediate treatment dealers”, which is internally mandated once a year, with the cooperation of intermediate treatment dealers of industrial waste in order to enhance the response capabilities toward the Waste Management and Public Cleansing Act.